artkirillov/harvee-website/_posts/2025-01-27-understanding-hrv-stress-recovery.md

 ---

 Heart Rate Variability (HRV) has emerged as one of the most valuable biomarkers for understanding your body's stress response and recovery capacity.
 Unlike your resting heart rate, which tells you how fast your heart beats, HRV measures the variation in time between each heartbeat—revealing the complex interplay between your sympathetic and parasympathetic nervous systems.

+If you're exploring HRV for burnout prevention and recovery coaching, you may also enjoy our guide on wearables and balance: [Burnout Prevention with Wearables](/blog/burnout-prevention-wearables-jalapeno-popper).

 ## What is Heart Rate Variability?